By Geraldine Johns

 “Tissue banks hold patient registers and tumour tissues bravely donated by consenting patients – they’re the core of genomic cancer research.”

-This article was originally published in the 2019 Autumn edition of Ingenio.
+This article was originally published in the 2019 Autumn edition of Ingenio and was republished with permission.
 For more click here.